UndscrSteve/BDThemeHelper/README.md

 **Intalling themes**

 Just go to C:/YOURNAME/AppData/Roaming/BetterDiscord/themes and paste a theme file into there.
 Then you can select it from the menu in Discord itself.

+If you don't want to build and compile the program yourself, click [here](https://github.com/UndscrSteve/BDThemeHelper/releases/tag/v1.0) to download an executable.